docpad-archive/documentation/community/roadmap.html.md

 		- They enable things like form handling, search, real-time updating data, etc.

 - v2.0
-	- Plugin's have their own `package.json`
+	- Plugin’s have their own `package.json`
-		- This specifies the plugin's dependencies
+		- This specifies the plugin’s dependencies
 		- When the plugin is used, DocPad will do a `cd $pluginDir; npm install`
-	- Plugins and DocPad configurable through project's `package.json`
+	- Plugins and DocPad configurable through project’s `package.json`
-	- Plugins and DocPad configurable through project's `docpad.coffee`
+	- Plugins and DocPad configurable through project’s `docpad.coffee`
 	- Front-End Administration Plugin
 		- Adds in some client-side JavaScript
 		- Utilises contentEditable with semantic properties to update